 QUESTION: Are Transfer Boards covered by Medicare?

-Transfer boards may be considered medically necessary for patients with medical conditions that limit their ability to transfer from wheelchair to bed, chair, or toilet.
+ANSWER: Transfer boards may be considered medically necessary for patients with medical conditions that limit their ability to transfer from wheelchair to bed, chair, or toilet.
 For Medicare coverage of these products visit a local supplier.
 See all Transfer Boards.